data-integrations/google-shopping/docs/ShoppingContent-batchsource.md

 **Merchant ID:** ID used to uniquely identify a merchant.

 **Service Account File Path**: Path on the local file system of the service account key used for authorization.
-Can be set to 'auto-detect' when running on a Dataproc cluster.
 When running on other clusters, the file must be present on every node in the cluster.

+**Max Products:** The maximum number of products to process in a mapper.
+We use this as the maxResults when talking to Content API, which is specifying the pagination size.